OceanBridges/nifDdada2/README.md

 Acknowledgement:

-We acknowledge the support from Simons Foundation (Award#: 824763), NOTION by BNP Paribas Fundation for Climate and Biodiversity, MANIOC by Aix-Marseille University, and DINDE by CEFIPRA and IDEFIX.
+We acknowledge the support from Simons Foundation (Award#: 824763), the National Science Foundation PRFP program (Award #2205993), NOTION by BNP Paribas Fundation for Climate and Biodiversity, MANIOC by Aix-Marseille University, and DINDE by CEFIPRA and IDEFIX.
 We would also like to thank Jonathan Magasin for helpful discussions.

 Please cite: